 If you child has aboriginal ancestry (status, non-status, Metis, Inuit heritage) it is very important that you indicate this on his/her registration form for Ministry Funding purposes.
 These funds are then used to support both Aboriginal students and to benefit all students through Aboriginal cultural; curriculum resources, projects, classroom presentations and field trips.
-If you would like further information please contact our Aboriginal Support Worker, Aimee Brooks or call the Aboriginal Department at 604-888-4819 loc 231.
+If you would like further information please contact our Aboriginal Support Worker, (see school directory) or call the Aboriginal Department at 604-888-4819 loc 231.
 A Self-Identification of Aboriginal Ancestry can be found at the office.
 Self-Identification of Aboriginal Ancestry

 Orange Shirt Day

 September 30th has been declared Orange Shirt Day annually, in recognition of the harm the residential school system did to children’s sense of self-esteem and wellbeing, and as an affirmation of our commitment to ensure that everyone around us matters.